benwzj/benwzj.github.io/_drafts/2020-04-19-layout-css.md

 ## The `display` property

 Formally, the `display` property sets an element's inner and outer display types.
-- The outer display type describes whether the element is block-level or inline-level.
+- The **outer** display type describes whether the element is block-level or inline-level.
 It sets an element's participation in flow layout;
-- The inner display type describes how the children of that box behave.
+- The **inner** display type describes how the children of that box behave.

 One of the first things we learn about CSS is that some elements are block-level and some are inline-level.
 These are their outer display types.
 For example, an `<h1>` or a `<p>` are block-level by default, and a `<span>` is inline-level.
 Using the `display` property we can switch between block and inline.

+What `grid` and `flexbox` demonstrate is that an element has both an outer and an inner display type.
+The outer display type describes whether the element is block-level or inline-level.
+The inner display type describes how the children of that box behave.

+Because of this, The multi-keyword syntax is **promoted**.
+For example the `flex` equal to `block flex`. but we still have `inline flex`.
+The `block` equal to`block flow`(flow is experimental), but we still have `block grid`.
+The first indicate outside display, the second one indicate inside.

-The [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/display) document have detail for `display` property.
+The [mdn document](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_display) have more detail for `display` property.

 For example it can be: